 Nothing smells better than a freshly baked loaf of bread.
 And for some baking enthusiasts, no scent is worse than bread smelling like vinegar!
-Are you are wondering why your bread tastes like vinegar, too?
+Are you wondering why your bread tastes like vinegar, too?
 Then you’ve come to the right place!
 This post will answer why your bread tastes like vinegar and how you can eliminate it.
 Don’t worry; your friend didn’t add vinegar as a prank, it happens naturally!

 Vinegar is a composition of acetic acid and water.
 So there will always be a trace of vinegar in every loaf of bread.
-In most examples, the acetic acid content is low and the vinegar odour is not noticeable.
+In most examples, the acetic acid content is low, and the vinegar odour is not noticeable.

 Acetic acid is produced through the natural development of a sourdough starter culture.
 In a starter, acetic and lactic acid bacteria and wild yeasts combine to mature the dough, produce gas and make delicious bread.
 Letting a starter sit at its peak before refreshing or using it to make bread increases the number of acid bacteria in the culture.

 You can follow these few steps if you notice that every loaf of bread you bake smells like vinegar.
 All these measures are effective in helping to reduce the smell of vinegar that develops in bread.